Mrs. Quarterhorse’s Beating Heart

 Disclaimer: the following text includes self-indulgent prose so purple readers might suffer a lingering yellow afterimage.

 Mrs. Quarterhorse began in 2019 under the provisional title Betsy Sets Out to Sea.
 The first draft, let’s call it, is a mountain of fever-scribbled text so high and broad the author has not, to this day, worked up the courage to read it!
-No matter, it served its purpose.
-It shook the story by its ankles until only the essentials remained.
+It served its purpose, though, by shaking the story by its ankles until only the essentials remained.

 (The Betsy of the title, by the way, is the name of a boat.
 It was so named only because Betsy Sets Out to Sea rolls nicely off the tongue.
 The boat would be rechristened Super-Bell in Mrs. Quarterhorse, and reduced—in the first story, at least—to a single anecdotal mention.)

 The second draft began, concurrently and fortuitously, with the advent of Covid.
 That pandemic clarified much in the story that the author hadn’t realised needed clarifying.
-Beplagued Thebes.
-Sins of the father.
-Sneering prophesy!
-All these things had been in the story from the start, but deep within the flesh.
-Covid drew them out, just as that grim poultice drew out so many other hidden miseries during those dreary days.
+Beplagued Thebes, sins of the father, so on and so forth.
 The second draft of Betsy Sets Out to Sea, now renamed, simply, after its central character, was begun in earnest in January of 2020, started afresh on a clean white page in a world gone all to rot!

-By year’s end, Mrs. Quarterhorse and its follow-up, Mrs. Quarterhorse at the Masked Ball, had each endured a dozen drafts, and arrived near enough the Aristotelian standard to be considered ready for publication.
+By year’s end, Mrs. Quarterhorse and its follow-up, Mrs. Quarterhorse at the Masked Ball, had each endured a dozen drafts yet were nowhere near ready to be published.

-The author chose to delay the rewrites, certain a little distance would prove valuable.
-Fresh eyes and so on.
+The author chose to delay the rewrites, certain a little distance and fresh eyes would prove valuable.
 Furthermore, the author, now fully immersed in the series, was eager to get the third book underway.
-The opposite of writer’s block.
-Too much needing to be set to paper.
-No time for even a glance backward!
+The opposite of writer’s block—too much needing to be set to paper.

 The fourth book, Mrs. Quarterhorse Adrift, was completed by the end of 2021.
-It turned out as beautifully as the third book; and so, further encouraged, the author signalled with a backward gesture for the first two books to wait just a little longer while he drove on, this time into the luridly titled fifth story.
+It turned out as beautifully as the third book; and so, further encouraged, the author signalled with a backward gesture for the first two books to wait just a little longer while he drove on, this time into the luridly titled fifth story, The Ecstasy of Mrs. Quarterhorse.
+In fairness to the author, this fifth book was an irresistible draw, the story he’d been working toward since that very first draft, while the series was still titled after a boat called Betsy!

-The first two books are finally ready to be published—properly this time!
-As for the third, fourth, and fifth books, the plan at present is for them to follow one every few months, so that each may be given a thorough final polish.
+As for the third, fourth, and fifth books, the plan at present is for them to follow one every few months, so that each may be given a thorough final working-over and polish.

 It’s worth mentioning that new cover illustrations have been drawn for the rewritten first two books, and new cover designs for all five.
 The author had grown to loathe the original covers.
 The text was at odds with the illustrations, and the designs did not properly witness their stories.
 The new covers, however, are perfect.
 No bait and switch—if you like the covers, you’ll like the books; and I am certain a reader with a disposition willing to endure this dissertation to its end is of that rare species!